 Product demonstrations are particularly effective for selling food, drinks, kitchen gadgets, tools, etc., and are a great way to inspire customers to use products in ways they may not have thought of before.
 Samples and demos also offer an excellent opportunity to show off slow-selling or new products that customers might not be aware of.

-When setting up a demonstration, ensure that all the products in use are placed around the display, so they are easy for customers to add to their cart right there.
-Additionally, be sure to provide your sales associates with all the product knowledge they could need to answer shoppers’ questions.
+When setting up a demonstration, ensure that all the products in use are placed around the display.
+This makes it easy for customers to add them to their cart on the spot.
+Additionally, be sure to provide your sales associates with all the product knowledge they may need to answer shoppers’ questions.

-For example, say you are shopping at an art supply store and you find bleach displayed alongside black sweatshirts.
+For example, say you’re shopping at an art supply store, and you find bleach displayed alongside black sweatshirts.
 Without making it clear that you can use the bleach to create fun, tie-dye designs on black clothing, this combination will not make sense to customers.
-This will not only give shoppers the impression that your store has an illogical or sloppy layout, but will also cause people to buy neither the sweats nor the bleach because there is no purchasing incentive.
+This will not only give shoppers the impression that your store has an illogical or sloppy layout but will cause people to buy neither the clothing nor the bleach because there is no purchasing incentive.

 To avoid this issue, use signage or demonstrations that make the product connection clear.
 You want to be sure that when you are cross merchandising, you are considering if the products would make sense to you as a customer.
 If the answer is no, you need to add display elements that will help create the connection.

-Bundling is when a retailer packages several products together to be sold as a group—for example, a bath kit that includes bubble bath, a towel, loofah, and lotion.
-Bundling is a great strategy in cross merchandising, as you can bundle items from various parts of your store in a cohesive way that will encourage customers to purchase multiple items in a single transaction.
+Effective both in-store and online, bundling is when a retailer packages several products together to be sold as a group—for example, a bath kit that includes bubble bath, a towel, loofah, and lotion.
+Bundling is a great strategy in cross merchandising, as you can bundle items from various departments in a cohesive way that will encourage customers to purchase multiple items in a single transaction.

-Going back to the bath kit example, say a customer was visiting your store just to pick up some bubble bath, but they see the bath kit option on display and decide to purchase the bundle, walking away with four items when she only intended to buy one.
-This is called an upsell, and is a great way to drive your sales.
+Going back to the bath kit example, say a customer was visiting your store just to pick up some bubble bath, but they see the bath kit option on display and decide to purchase the bundle.
+This gets them to walk away with four items when they only intended to buy one.
+Upsells like these are great ways to drive your sales.

 - Photos: Add lifestyle photos to your website to illustrate your products in real life.